A classic binary option will only have two possible outcomes:

 One-Touch Binary Options are binary options where “one touch” is enough to determine if the option is a winning or losing one.

 Example: This binary option costs $50.
 If the NYSE: GLD never goes below 120.00 during the lifetime of the option, you get paid $300 when the option expires (making a $250 profit).
 If the NYSE: GLD goes below 120.00 at any point during the lifetime of the option, you lose your $50 (making a $50 loss), regardless of where the NYSE:GLD is at the moment when the option expires.

 Where can I buy binary options?

 There are a lot of platforms online where you can buy and trade in binary options.
+Examples of good brokers include Ayrex and IQ options.
 They are usually open 24/7 every day of the week, including bank holidays.

 Binary options that aren’t binary

 Recently, binary option platforms have started to sell binary options that aren’t really binary.
 Instead of the binary win-or-lose with a fixed return, these “binary” options employ a sliding scale for profits, making them more similar to traditional options.
 There are also “binary” options that come with a consolation price if certain conditions are met.